Sample Ansible setup

 roles/.
 With more tasks to automate, you can consider moving your playbooks into a sub-directory called

 playbooks/.
 If you do this, you must configure the path to your

 roles/ directory using the

-Alternatively you can put each inventory file with its
+You can also put each inventory file with its

 host_vars in a separate directory.
 This is particularly useful if your

-host_vars don’t have that much in common in different environments.
-The layout could look something like this:
+host_vars do not have that much in common in different environments.
+The layout could look like this example:

 inventories/ production/ hosts # inventory file for production servers group_vars/ group1.yml # here we assign variables to particular groups group2.yml host_vars/ hostname1.yml # here we assign variables to particular systems hostname2.yml staging/ hosts # inventory file for staging environment group_vars/ group1.yml # here we assign variables to particular groups group2.yml host_vars/ stagehost1.yml # here we assign variables to particular systems stagehost2.yml library/ module_utils/ filter_plugins/ site.yml webservers.yml dbservers.yml roles/ common/ webtier/ monitoring/ fooapp/